ost-cas-fee-adv-22-23/app-helloworld/README.md

 #### Server-Side Rendering (SSR)

-Main page, profile and detail site for comment, when switching the first time to the site.
+Main page with timeline, profile page and detail page, when .

 #### CLient-Side Rendering